Cluster and Primary Logic Unit

 - TAOSC notifies APP that writing is successful.

-For Step 2 and 3, when TAOSC starts, it does not know the End Point of mnode, so it will directly initiate a request to the configured serving End Point of the cluster.
-If the dnode that receives the request does not have a mnode configured, it will reply with the mnode EP list, so that TAOSC will re-issue a request to obtain meta-data to the EP of another mnode.
+For Step 2, when TAOSC starts, it does not know the End Point of mnode, so it will directly initiate a request to the configured serving End Point of the cluster.
+If the dnode that receives the request does not have a mnode configured, it will reply with the mnode EP list, so that TAOSC will re-issue a request to the EP of another mnode to obtain meta-data .

-For Step 4 and 5, without caching, TAOSC can't recognize the leader in the virtual node group, so assumes that the first vnode is the leader and sends a request to it.
-If this vnode is not the leader, it will reply to the actual leader as a new target to which TAOSC shall send a request.
-Once a response of successful insertion is obtained, TAOSC will cache the information of leader node.
+For Step 4 and 6, without caching, TAOSC can't recognize the leader in the virtual node group, so assumes that the first vnode is the leader and sends a request to it.
+If this vnode is not the leader, it will reply to TAOSC with the actual leader, then TAOC will send a request to the true leader.
+Once a response of successful insertion is obtained, TAOSC will cache the information of leader node for further use.

-The above describes the process of inserting data.
-The processes of querying and computing are the same.
-TAOSC encapsulates and hides all these complicated processes, and it is transparent to applications.
+The above flow describes the process of inserting data.
+The process of querying and computing are similar.
+TAOSC encapsulates and hides all these complicated processes so that it is transparent to applications.